 Eating Bone Marrow

-- Extract the Marrow: Use a small spoon or skewer to scoop out the soft marrow from the center of the bone.
+- Extract the Marrow: Use a small spoon or skewer to scoop the soft marrow from the center of the bone.

 Softened Cartilage and Tendons